ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ---
-title: Classes and Objects
+title: Collections
 ---

 ## Learning Goals

-* Students will understand what an array is and why they are useful
+* Understand what an array is and why they are useful
-* Students will learn how to iterate over arrays
+* Iterate over arrays
-* Students will learn how to create an array & dictionaries and access data from them
+* Create arrays & dictionaries, and access data from them
-* Students will know why we sometimes choose to use dictionaries over arrays
+* Explain why we sometimes choose to use dictionaries over arrays

 ## Technical Vocabulary

-* Array
+* array
-* Index
+* index
-* Element
+* element
-* Dictionary
+* dictionary
-* Key / Value pair
+* key / Value pair
+* initialize
-* Initialize
+* iterate
-* Iterate
+* unwrap

 ## Collections